 \subsection{Conclusion}

-In this paper, we extended the framework of \cite{becker2019quasi} for variable metrics to the setting of resolvent operators, solving efficiently the monotone inclusion problem (\ref{vi}) consisting of a set-valued operator $A$ and a single-valued operator $B$.
+In this paper, we extended the framework of \cite{becker2019quasi} for variable metrics to the setting of resolvent operators, solving efficiently the monotone inclusion problem (\ref{vi}) consisting of a set-valued operator $A$ and a co-coercive operator $B$.
 We proposed two variants of quasi-Newton Forward-Backward Splitting.
-We develop a general efficient Resolvent calculus that perfectly applies to this quasi-Newton setting.
-The convergence of the variant with relaxation requires mild assumptions on the metric which are easier to satisfy, whereas the other variant implements an inertial feature and is therefore often fast.
+We develop a general efficient resolvent calculus that applies to this quasi-Newton setting.
+The convergence of the variant with relaxation requires mild assumptions on the metric which are easy to satisfy, whereas the other variant implements an inertial feature and is therefore often fast.
 As a special case of this framework, we developed an inertial quasi-Newton primal-dual algorithm that can be flexibly applied to a large class of saddle point problems.
 Throughout the paper, we employ a rank-1 perturbed variable metric denoted as $M_k=M_0+\mathrm{s}U_kU_k^*$ with $r=1$ and $\map{U_k}{\R}{\mathcal{H}}$ which is generated using the $0$-memory SR1 method.
 Alternatively, one can generate the variable metric using $m$-memory quasi-Newton method (refer to \cite{kanzow2022efficient, wang2023quasi}), wherein $\map{U_k}{\R^m}{\mathcal{H}}$.
 Consequently, we are able to derive an $m$-memory quasi-Newton primal-dual method.